ibrahimmkhalid/ultralytics/docs/en/datasets/classify/imagenet.md

 ## Usage

-To train a deep learning model on the ImageNet dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 224x224, you can use the following code snippets.
+To train a deep learning model on the ImageNet dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch) with an image size of 224x224, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-cls.pt")  # load a pretrained model (recommended for training)